admin.spr@ebor.academy | 01482 811 499

 Science Curriculum Implementation

-• Children will be able to build on prior knowledge and link ideas together, enabling them to question and become enquiry based learners.
+• Build on prior knowledge and link ideas together, enabling children to question and become enquiry based learners.